Signs and Symptoms of Adderall Abuse

 Dangers of Adderall Addiction

-Adderall addiction can be lethal, as it increases the chances of an overdose.
+Adderall addiction can lead to overdose and death.
 Overdosing on Adderall has been known to cause strokes, liver failure, and heart attacks.
-Mixing Adderall with other substances such as cocaine or alcohol, greatly increases a person’s chances of a dangerous overdose.
+In addition, mixing Adderall with other substances, such as cocaine or alcohol, greatly increases a person’s chances of a dangerous overdose.

-As with all addictive substances Adderall can also make significant changes in how the brain’s neurocircuitry works.
+As with all addictive substances, Adderall can also significantly change how the brain’s neurocircuitry works.
 These changes can lead to anxiety, depression, and significantly impaired behavior.
 It’s not uncommon for people who’ve abused stimulants like Adderall to become impulsive and suicidal.

 A person may lose contact with reality when abusing Adderall.
 This is called psychosis and is a medical emergency.

 At Absolute Awakenings, we have extensive experience treating those suffering from an Adderall abuse disorder.
 We understand how difficult quitting can be, and we can help you through every step.
 Adderall addiction affects the afflicted individual and can greatly disrupt the lives of their loved ones.
 For this reason, we offer family counseling services and ongoing family support.
 In addition, our comprehensive program of Adderall abuse and addiction recovery is geared towards helping people of all ages and personal backgrounds go on to lead the healthy and productive lives they deserve.